Case: Can I backup SQL Server database to another server?

 As you know, SQL backup can only back up one database at a time.
 If you have multiple databases or even instances to migrate, the task will become laborious.
 And although Copy Database Wizard could move or copy multiple databases, there are many restrictions on its use, such as not being able to work in Express editions.

-Therefore, I'll introduce an alternative to help you backup & restore flexibly - AOMEI Centralized Backupper Database.
+Therefore, I'd like to introduce an alternative, AOMEI Centralized Backupper Database, to help you backup & restore flexibly.
 With the SQL Server Backup feature, you could select multiple databases of multiple instances to backup, and restore them to original location or another controlled machine with intuitive GUI.

 How to install and setup the software correctly: